Wednesday, December 29, 2010

 A Vacation Souvenir

-Our family vacations usually center around what my husband and kids enjoy -- Civil War battlefields or other historic sites, dinosaur museums, zoos, aquariums...
-It sometimes feels like I’m just along for the ride.
+Our family vacations tend to center around what my husband and kids enjoy--Civil War battlefields & other historic sites, museums, zoos & aquariums, or driving 22 hours to see family in Florida.
+Sometimes it feels like I’m just along for the ride.

-The best vacations though have something for everyone.
-Our trip out West included a stop at the Museum of the Rockies in Bozeman, Montana, home to both dinosaurs and an impressive collection of Montana quilts!
+Of course, the best vacations have something for everyone, and our recent trip out West included a stop at the Museum of the Rockies in Bozeman, Montana, home to both dinosaurs and an impressive collection of quilts!

-This spunky nine-patch was my favorite!
+This spunky nine patch was my favorite.
 Made by Mollie Stine for her daughter Alice, it traveled with the family from Missouri to Montana in 1898.
-Details of their covered wagon trek were documented in a Bozeman newspaper (below).
+Details of their covered wagon journey were documented in a Bozeman newspaper (below).

 double CLICK to read